-14. Staff Support and Responsibilities
+12. Staff Support

-The head of the department that is responsible for supporting the Historic Preservation Commission shall designate one or more employees to serve as staff liaison to the Commission.
-The Staff Liaison shall prepare and post the agenda, take and maintain meeting minutes, prepare other documents as directed by the Chairperson in accordance with City Council Goals and Priorities or in accordance with direction from the City Manager or City Manager's designee, and generally assist the Commission in performing its duties and provide oversight of the City Historian.
+The head of the department that is responsible for supporting the Commission for the Arts shall designate one or more employees to serve as staff liaison to the Commission for the Arts.
+The Staff Liaison shall prepare and post the agenda, take and maintain meeting minutes, prepare other documents as directed by the Chairperson in accordance with City Council Goals and Priorities or in accordance with direction from the City Manager or City Manager's designee and generally assist the Commission for the Arts in performing its duties.
 The Staff Liaison shall have no voting authority.

-Commissioners must work with their assigned staff liaison and the liaison's Department Head to obtain the City Council's approval before beginning any self-initiated project that will require more than 8 hours of staff time to complete that year.
-However, the Commission may pursue self-initiated projects that can be accomplished utilizing the City resources currently allocated to the particular advisory body and that do not take resources away from that advisory body's anticipated work to fulfill its duties and responsibilities to the City Council.
+Committee Members must work with their assigned staff liaison and the liaison's Department Head to obtain the City Council's approval before beginning any self-initiated project that will require more than 8 hours of staff time to complete that year.
+However, the Commission may pursue self-initiated projects that can be accomplished utilizing the city resources currently allocated to the particular advisory body and that do not take resources away from that advisory body's anticipated work to fulfill its duties and responsibilities to the City Council.